Tahu Kukutai: Academic career

 In 2022 Kukutai was elected a Fellow of the Royal Society Te Apārangi.
 The society said "She has undertaken a broad range of applied population research, from iwi projections and demographic profiling, to survey-based analysis of Māori identity and whānau structure.
 She has published widely on Māori demography and ethnic identity and is recognised internationally for her work on state practices of ethnic and racial classification and census taking."

+Honours and awards

+In 2023, Kukutai was awarded the New Zealand Association of Scientist's Hill Tinsley Medal.
+In 2025, she received the Te Rangi Hiroa Medal of the Royal Society Te Apārangi.